-But Maggie’s passion is her career consulting practice, working with individuals to identify their ideal careers and allowing them to make their career change.
+But Maggie’s passion is her career consulting practice, working with individuals to identify their ideal careers and empowering them to make career change.
 Unsatisfied employees of all levels and backgrounds seek out her coaching to get their careers on track.
 Top corporations such as Wyeth, PepsiCo, CIGNA, Diageo NA, and Randomhouse also seek Maggie’s help in developing their employees and managers.

 Maggie’s experience has positioned her to speak at leading events for career-minded professionals.
 She was delighted to deliver the keynote address at The NY Creative Interns Find and Follow Your Passion conference.
 She has also been twice featured as a speaker at America’s largest one-day conference on philanthropy in New York City.

 In addition to coaching, radio. speaking, Maggie shares career advice in print and online.
 She has been quoted in articles for the New York Times, the New York Post, the Washington Post, FoxBusiness.com, WallStreetJournal.com, New York Newsday, USA Today, Forbes.com, Shape Magazine and the Boston Globe.
 She writes her own blog as well.
 Maggie is equally proud to have been featured in the alumni profiles of Villanova Magazine, her Alma-mater and welcomed back as commencement speaker to her high-school (MMI Preparatory School, Freelance PA).

 Maggie has supported the efforts of Streetwise Partners, Save The Frogs, Wounded Warriors and The Andrea Rizzo Foundation to name a few.
 She is also a very proud mom who loves to stay adventurous and travel the globe with her husband and son.